Research

 Sincere Christians land in different places on this, and that is not a failure of the question.
 People who read the same Scripture and pray over the same decision come to different convictions about practices like this all the time.
 The believer who sees own-voice affirmation as an extension of renewing the mind is not being careless, and the believer who keeps a firm distance from anything adjacent to manifestation is not being superstitious.
 Both are taking their faith seriously.
 If you are weighing this, the most useful move is not to find a stranger online who will rule for you.
 It is to bring it to your own pastor and your own conscience, the two sources actually equipped to speak into your particular life.

 What I can offer is the honest shape of it.
 The audio is a neutral tool.
-The manifestation worldview is a separate matter that many Christians critique on theological grounds, and you can use the tool without adopting that worldview.
-The renewing of the mind is a real and serious thread in Christian thought, and speaking truth to yourself sits closer to it than the worried first impression suggests.
-The whole thing turns on content and intention, both of which are yours to govern.
+Manifestation as a worldview is a separate matter that many Christians critique on theological grounds, and you can use the tool without adopting that worldview.
+Renewing the mind is a real and serious thread in Christian thought, and speaking truth to yourself sits closer to it than the worried first impression suggests.
+It all turns on content and intention, both of which are yours to govern.
 And the one practical concern that should worry anyone, hidden content you never agreed to, disappears the moment you make your own and read every word before you listen.
-The question of whether it is a sin is not mine to answer.
-The question of whether you can know exactly what you are putting in your own mind has a clear answer, and it is the part most worth getting right.
+Whether it is a sin is not mine to answer.
+Whether you can know exactly what you are putting in your own mind has a clear answer, and it is the part most worth getting right.

 Common questions

 That is a matter for your own conscience and your pastor, and sincere Christians land in different places.
-Many see speaking truth to oneself as consonant with renewing the mind, depending on the content.
+Many see speaking truth to oneself as consonant with renewing the mind (Romans 12:2), depending on the content and intention.

-Many Christians distinguish manifestation as a worldview, which they critique on the grounds that God is sovereign, from affirmation as a practice.
-Intention and the content of what you affirm are what they tend to weigh.
+Many Christians distinguish manifestation as a worldview, which they critique because it places the self or the universe where God belongs, from affirmation as a practice.
+You can use subliminal audio without adopting the law-of-attraction framework.